 Understanding The Science Of Avocado Fruit and Diabetes

 You’re probably wondering what this magical fat molecule compound found in avocado fruit is.
 According to scientists, it’s called avocatin B, or AvoB.
 This is what might potentially help reduce diabetes type 2 amongst the general population.
 If you’re not an avocado fan, then you need to reconsider.

-According to researchers, the study looked at the potential anti-obesity benefits of AVbob which is focused on Fatty Acid Oxidation (FAO) by the mitochondria.
-These are energy powerhouses in the body’s cells which help regulate and prevent diabetes type 2.
+According to the researchers, the study looked at the potential anti-obesity benefits of AVbob which is focused on Fatty Acid Oxidation (FAO) by mitochondria.
+These are energy powerhouses in the body’s cells that help regulate and prevent diabetes type 2.
 The researchers fed mice a high-fat diet for 8 weeks to promote obesity and insulin resistance.
-Then, the team added AvoB to the diet of half the mice for the next 5 weeks.
+Then, the team added AvoB to the diet of half the mice over the next 5 weeks.